cabo40/pyrichlet/README.md

 wm.random_assignment(100)
 ```

-For each weighting structure there is an associated gaussian mixture model, formerly
+For each weighting structure there is an associated Gaussian mixture model, formerly

 - `DirichletDistributionMixture`
 - `DirichletProcessMixture`